Skip to main content

 Duration Penalties

 As you can see, you must file 1099-NEC on time.
-The good news is, with Tax1099, you can easily prevent missing your 1099 deadlines, thanks to our eSchedule feature
+The good news is, with Tax1099, you can easily prevent missing your 1099 deadlines.

-Just sign up and follow the instructions.
-We’ll help you through every step of the way so that you can prevent being issued any penalties from the IRS.
+Just sign up and follow the 1099-NEC instructions.
+We’ll help you through every step of the way so that you can prevent penalties.
 With Tax1099’s Scheduling feature, you can be sure that your 1099-NEC is filed at least a week before the deadline.

 eFiling 1099-NEC: How To Do It?

-To eFile 1099-NEC, you need to go to an IRS-approved eFile provider like Tax1099.
-Only an IRS-approved eFiling provider has the authority to help you with eFiling 1099-NEC forms securely.
+To eFile 1099-NEC, you can use an IRS-approved eFile provider that files through IRIS with a valid TCC and follows IRS e-file specifications, like Tax1099.
 The process is simple and straightforward; you must sign up for an account and provide the required information.

-Businesses can also paper file the 1099-NEC.
+Businesses can also choose to paper file Form 1099-NEC.
 However, it is not recommended because of the time-consuming process of purchasing, filling out, and mailing the forms to the IRS.

-But it’s not just that, mailing your forms physically comes with stamping costs, the risk of losing the mail in transit, and delayed submissions.
-Thanks to the Covid-19 pandemic, mailing means an increased risk of contracting the virus.
+Mailing your forms physically comes with stamping costs, the risk of losing mail in transit, and delayed submissions.
+The IRS also mandates eFiling if you are filing 10+ forms

 This is why a majority of business filers are switching to the smarter approach to filing with Tax1099’s eFiling.